MPEROR-9102/PicoGPT/README.md

   Lack may at in Hecrorous.
 Presu Elbow that else infection.
   O, were I know the people is drug,
   And therefore there in the father of thine ears and hate.

-  First Murderer:
-  One with that time this deep here, like gorane.
-  The gods!
 </p>